Elaaz/LARP/README.md

 obstructions, containment, gripper occupancy), identifies the responsible object, and drives a deterministic repair — before the plan reaches the robot.

-The system is demonstrated end to end: natural-language command → LLM planning → GAT verification and repair → task-oriented grasp synthesis (SenseTask) → execution on a real 3-DOF Delta parallel robot, with the scene re-perceived after every action.
+The system is demonstrated end-to-end: natural-language command → LLM planning → GAT verification and repair → task-oriented grasp synthesis (SenseTask) → execution on a real 3-DOF Delta parallel robot, with the scene re-perceived after every action.